crazyball/sandbox-test-01/README.md

 ```
  ---------------- -------- -------- ------ --------------------------
 Name              Method   Scheme   Host   Path
  ---------------- -------- -------- ------ --------------------------
 add_student       POST     ANY      ANY    /students
 delete_student    DELETE   ANY      ANY    /students
 get_student       GET      ANY      ANY    /students
 update_student    PUT      ANY      ANY    /students
+add_classroom     POST     ANY      ANY    /classrooms
+delete_classroom  DELETE   ANY      ANY    /classrooms
+get_classroom     GET      ANY      ANY    /classrooms
+update_classroom  PUT      ANY      ANY    /classrooms
  ---------------- -------- -------- ------ --------------------------
 ```

 ## Todo (improvements)

-- TESTS !!!!!
 - Docker implementation
 - Use of ParamFetcher on controller to fill DTOs
 - Use of AMQP / Redis or equivalent for asynchronous actions (stats calculation etc.)